 When I introduce adding and subtracting decimals, I teach the visual model in conjunction with the standard algorithm.
 My students see what the decimal looks like when it’s represented in a hundredths grid as part of a whole.

-- I begin with guided notes that have step-by-step instructions and graphics on how to create a visual model as well as the standard algorithm.
+- I begin with guided notes.
+They have step-by-step instructions and graphics on how to create a visual model as well as the standard algorithm.

-- We go through an example problem together and I have a student demonstrate by annotating over the notes page on the Promethean Board while the others fill theirs in within their composition book.
+- We go through an example problem together.
+I have a student demonstrate by annotating over the notes page on the Promethean Board while the others complete it in their composition book.

-- Students then work independently creating visual models for adding and subtracting decimals, solving each of the problems using the standard algorithm, and comparing their answers from both strategies to make sure they match.
+- Students then work independently creating visual models for adding and subtracting decimals.
+Then, they solve each of the problems using the standard algorithm.
+Finally, they compare their answers from both strategies to make sure they match.

-- After students have begun to show mastery over a few days, I have them work with a partner using our Task Tents™ review activity.
+- After they’ve started to show mastery over a few days, I have them work with a partner using our Task Tents™ review activity.

 - I assess their understanding with a quiz.